zsofimajor/aliit-builder-hub/builder-guide/index.md

   </div>
 </div>

-<p style="color: var(--text-dim); font-size: 14px;">The Notion source for this guide links out to a "Phases" example table (sample contributions per lane) as a CSV that wasn't included in the export used to build this page — send it over and it can be added as a real table here.</p>

 ## How the Zealy quest system works {#zealy}

 The Builder phase uses Zealy as a structured way to surface meaningful contributions.
 Each quest represents an activity that strengthens the Midnight ecosystem — some focus on technical work, others on education, advocacy, or community leadership.
 The goal isn't simply to complete tasks, but to demonstrate how you approach building, teaching, and contributing within the ecosystem.